 Nicole Kelsch is originally from Dallas, PA where she trained with Peter and Kristin Degnan at Ballet Northeast.
 She graduated with a B.A. in Ballet from Point Park University in Pittsburgh, PA.
 After graduation, she danced professionally with Columbia City Ballet, Atlanta Festival Ballet and Connecticut Ballet.
-This is Nicole's tenth season with Ballet Theatre of Maryland where she has been featured as Clara and the Snow Queen in The Nutcracker, Odette/Odile in Swan Lake, the Firebird in The Firebird, Swanhilda in Coppelia, Juliet in Romeo and Juliet, as a Principal in Antony Tudor's Continuo, the Principal Couple in Italian Syphonette, Hermia in A Midsummer Night's Dream, and Magdalena in An American Southwest Carmen.
+This is Nicole's eleventh season with Ballet Theatre of Maryland where she has been featured as Clara and the Snow Queen in The Nutcracker, Odette/Odile in Swan Lake, the Firebird in The Firebird, Swanhilda in Coppelia, Juliet in Romeo and Juliet, as a Principal in Antony Tudor's Continuo, the Principal Couple in Italian Syphonette, Hermia in A Midsummer Night's Dream, and Magdalena in An American Southwest Carmen.
 In 2015, she danced Cinderella, a role she treasures having had the opportunity to perform, at Maryland Hall and the Lyric Opera House in Baltimore.
 In addition, Nicole enjoys working as a rehearsal assistant, the BTM School Principal, and as a member of the BTM faculty.
-This is her tenth season as a member of the BTM faculty and sixth season as the BTM School Principal.
+This is her eleventh season as a member of the BTM faculty and seventh season as the BTM School Principal.
 Nicole teaches all levels of ballet and jazz.

 Upon returning from Cinevox Dance Company, Mark began teaching at the National Theatre Ballet School in Australia.
 During this time he received his certification for Personal Training from the Australian Institute of Fitness.
 Since moving to the United States, Mark has guest taught and adjudicated for numerous schools and companies.
 Highlights include: Atlantic City Ballet company auditions at Ailey Studios in Manhattan, company class at Montgomery Ballet, Montgomery Ballet School, the Montgomery Ballet’s Youth Company auditions, master classes with Galveston Ballet, adjudicating for the Royal Academy of Fine Arts in Houston and most recently the Summer Program with the Ballet Theatre of Maryland.